Published by: Tamer Elogueil

 The Mckinsey 7S Framework is a management model developed in the 1980s by McKinsey consultants; Tom Peters, Robert Waterman Jr., and Julien Philips with the help of Richard Pascale and Anthony Athos.

-The 7S framework is often used as an organisational analysis or diagnostics tool to assess and monitor changes in the internal elements of an organisation (strategy, structure, values, style, and staff) to identify what needs to be effectively aligned to improve performance and allow the organisation to achieve its objectives.
+Alignment: It monitors changes in the internal elements of an organisation (strategy, structure, values, style, and staff) to identify what needs to be effectively aligned to improve performance and allow the organisation to achieve its objectives.
+Leaders need to align the seven elements to ensure consistency.
+For example, if the strategy changes, they must adjust structure, systems, and skills accordingly.

 Hard elements are easily identified and influenced by management, while soft elements are fuzzier, more intangible and influenced by corporate culture.
 The framework was called “7S” referring to the seven elements or factors that start with the letter “S” which are; Strategy, Structure, Style, Shared Values, Staff and Skills.
 To understand the 7S Framework better, a brief illustration can be found below.